Getting Started with Cyclus¶

 2. Run Cyclus with a Sample XML File¶

 Try running Cyclus for yourself.
 The result will be a database named cyclus.sqlite.
-Use the drop down menu to load the sqlite file into Cyclist for data visualization, or use your favorite sqlite browser to peruse.
+Use your favorite sqlite browser to peruse, or explore the data using Cymetric.

 $ cyclus ~/path/to/cycamore/input/recycle.xml